civboot/civboot/blog/0003-software.md

 at runtime (it's one of the pearls of the language), it is nearly trivial to write domain-specific languages.
 Need a hermetic configuration language?
 Simply create a simple garbage collector and define some immutable datatypes.
-Then spin up a new interpreter with an allowlist of which words are okay to be called.
+Then spin up a new interpreter with an allowlist of which words are okay to be called (writing to memory addresses won't be one!).
 Maybe there will be a few leaks -- but overall you have basically created a forth-style [bazel][bazel] using forth instead of python as your config language.
 When you've got your config, simply reset the dictionary to before you imported your config forth-bazel and drop it's memory arena.
 Wallah!
 You have used zero memory and can continue building.

 This allows Civilization's technology stack to be learnable within a short amount of time by a small number of people -- that is the purpose of a Civboot.
 However, it is not saying that encapsulating complexity or building large software projects is somehow bad.
 Go ahead, try new complex things.
 Build different layers to get there.
-Work together -- that is what our tools can offer you.
+Work together -- that is what civilization's tools can offer you.
 We achieve simplicity by starting out with a compliated solution and simplifying it.
-In fact, that's exactly what Civboot is trying to do.
+In fact, that's exactly what Civboot is trying to do to our current technology stack.

 [triforth]: https://github.com/civboot/triforth